nwfritz/Pealing-Back-Neural_Network-Layers/README.md

 Investigating Tertiary Lymphoid Structures (TLS) and Their Genetic Signatures Using Fully Connected Neural Networks (FCNNs)

 # Project Overview
 Tertiary lymphoid structures (TLS) are organized aggregates of immune cells that form in non-lymphoid tissues during chronic inflammation, infection, or cancer.
-Unlike primary and secondary lymphoid organs, TLS develop in situ, often within tumor microenvironments, and are associated with improved outcomes in cancer immunotherapy.
+Unlike primary and secondary lymphoid organs, TLS develops in situ, often within tumor microenvironments, and is associated with improved outcomes in cancer immunotherapy.
 Their formation and function are driven by specific molecular signals and gene expression patterns, making them valuable biomarkers for disease progression and therapeutic response.

 Gene expression profiling offers a powerful way to understand TLS by identifying key genes and pathways involved in their formation and anti-tumor immune interactions.
 However, the high dimensionality of these datasets presents challenges, necessitating advanced computational methods.
 Fully Connected Neural Networks (FCNNs) are well-suited for this task, as they excel at learning complex, non-linear relationships in high-dimensional data.